Muirfield/pocketmine-plugins/ManyWorlds/README.md

 ## Translations

-This plugin will honour the server language configuration.
+This plugin will follow the server language configuration.
 The languages currently available are:

 * English